cyplo/talks/rust-workshop/slides.md

 What makes you "like" a programming language ?
 Discuss

 ---

 # The most *loved* language of 2016

 Note:
 What makes the language *loved* ?
-The "ecosystem" => community much more than the language itself Trust in the tools, people, to get the job done Stackoverflow survey 2016
+I think the answer is the "ecosystem" => community much more than the language itself Trust in the tools, people, to get the job done Stackoverflow survey 2016